 A.5.2.7 RoleIDCode

-The RoleIDCode is a multi-valued field that is used to identify the kind of active participant.
-Historically, an active participant was either inside or outside the security domain and there was a short list of kinds of participants.
+The RoleIDCode is a multi-valued field that is used to identify the type of active participant.
+Initially, it addressed three distinct events:

-In that simpler world, three kinds of events were observed:

-Transfers from outside to inside were usually by media (e.g., CDROMs and USB sticks) and called “Import” events.
+“Import” events from outside the security domain by physical media, such as CDROMs and USB drives.

-Transfers from inside to outside were also usually by media and were called “Export” events.
+“Export” events to outside the security domain, also by physical media.

-Transfers between inside systems were usually by network and were called “DICOM Instances Transferred”.

-Over time the situation became more complex:

-The simple inside/outside security distinction has broken down.
-Security responsibilities are often shared.
-They can change as contracts are modified or procedures change.
-The assignment of events to import, export, or transfer is subject to administrative considerations.
-As a result, there will be much more overlap in the assignment of events to a particular category.

-The simple media active participants have been joined by many forms of virtual media, cloud applications, and system services.
-As a result, there is now an active participant class for applications and services:
+"DICOM Instances Transferred” between networked systems within the security domain.

+The demarcation between the inside and the outside of the security domain has become less clear; likewise, the assignment of "Import," "Export," or "DICOM Instances Transferred" is also less clear.

+Security responsibilities are often shared and subject to change.
+They are governed by contracts, service level agreements, and local procedures.
+As a result, there may multiple ways to classify same event in different institutions or at different times.

+The active participant class for applications and services is used to differentiate virtual media, cloud services, and system applications from physical media:

-Application entities on a network may be categorized as sources or destination and described as such.
-But, with Applications such as some cloud services it may be easier to identify the application entity are an application.
-The primary consideration in making this choice is whether identification is best done using a NetworkAccessPointID.
+Applications such as DICOM Application Entities, may be best described by considering the application entity as an process or endpoint.
+The primary criterion for this determination lies in whether the identification is optimally accomplished using a NetworkAccessPointID.

-The media category is used for participants that can be identified by a unique identifier.
-This might be a partition ID on a USB stick, a physical label on a CDROM, or a message-ID on an email message.
+The media category is used for participants identifiable by a unique identifier, such as a partition ID on a USB drive, a physical label on a CDROM, or a message-ID on an email message.

-Applications and services are used for participants that cannot be identified by a unique identifier.
-Examples of these include clipboard managers and some messaging systems.
-Email can be an example of these also. some email systems do not provide a message-ID or other identifier for the individual messages.
-They only specify an intended destination or claimed sender, e.g., mailto://person@example.com.
+Applications and services that cannot be identified by a unique identifier are described as Applications.
+For example, clipboard managers and some messaging systems, including some email systems, lack message-IDs.
+In such cases, identification is based on the intended destination or claimed sender, e.g., mailto://person@example.com or the name of the local service.

-the RoleIDCode is used to indicate the category for the active pariticpant:
+To distinguish these kinds of active participants, the RoleIDCode is used:

-When the active participant can be described as an application entity with a network access point, then it can be either a (110153, DCM, “Source Role ID”) or (110152, DCM, “Destination Role ID”).
+When the active participant can be described as an application entity with a network access point, then it can be designated as (110153, DCM, “Source Role ID”) or (110152, DCM, “Destination Role ID”).
 MediaType and MediaIdentifier may also be present for this kind of participant.

-When the media is a type that provides a media ID, the RoleIDCode should be (110154,DCM,”Destination Media”) or (110155,DCM,”Source Media”). the MediaType shall be present for this kind of participant.
+When the media utilized provides a media ID, the RoleIDCode should include (110154,DCM,”Destination Media”) or (110155,DCM,”Source Media”).
+In such cases the MediaType shall be present.

-When the active participant is a service that does not identify messages or media, the RoleIDCode should be (110150, DCM, “Application”).
+For active participants that are services incapable of identifying an endpoint, messages, or media, the RoleIDCode should include (110150, DCM, “Application”).

-The purpose for providing this information is two-fold:
+This serves a dual purpose:

-It can be used to find identifiable media.
-For example, an email message-ID can be searched for in email folders and databases. a USB partition-ID can be searched for in system device logs when system media mounts are recorded.
+It can aid in locating identifiable media.
+For example, in email folders and databases can be searched for an email message-ID , and partition-ID in system device logs can be searched for system media mounts identifying a USB device.

-It can be used to find other relevant system logs.
-For example, a transfer labeled as to or from “sms://123456789” provides information about what other locations might have relevant logs.
+It can facilitate the discovery of other relevant system logs.
+For example, a transfer labeled as to or from “sms://123456789” can indicate that the SMS logs are pertinent.

-Modify PS3.14 Table A.5.3.4-1 Audit Message for Data Export as follows
+Modify PS3.15 Table A.5.3.4-1 Audit Message for Data Export as follows

 Table A.5.3.4-1.
-Audit Message for Data Exprt
+Audit Message for Data Export